Invitation Letter for a U.S. Scholar

 Before the Visit

-- In charge of planning the visit and taking care of practicalities.
+- Appoint the primary and the back-up hosts who will be in charge of planning the visit and taking care of practicalities.

 - Helps to organize the scholar’s everyday life: e.g. accommodation reservations, daycare and school for the children, bank-related practicalities, grocery stores and other shops, public transportation, etc.